LogtalkDotOrg/logtalk3/examples/design_patterns/behavioral/interpreter/NOTES.md

 Logtalk support for Definite Clause Grammars (DCGs) allows straightforward representation of grammars and thus implementation of this pattern.
-Our sampel code makes use of tabling (to deal with left-recursion in the original example) and thus can only be run with B-Prolog, SWI-Prolog, XSB, or YAP backend Prolog compilers.
+Our sample code makes use of tabling (to deal with left-recursion in the original example) and thus can only be run with B-Prolog, SWI-Prolog, XSB, or YAP backend Prolog compilers.